awsdocs/amazon-aurora-user-guide/doc_source/Aurora.VersionPolicy.md

  We intend to make each Amazon Aurora minor version of a particular major version available for at least 12 months\.
 At the end of this period, Aurora might apply an auto minor version upgrade to the subsequent default minor version\.
 Such an upgrade is started during the scheduled maintenance window for any cluster that is still running the older minor version\.

- We might replace a minor version of a particular major version sooner than the usual 12\-month period if there are critical matters such as security issues, or if the major version has reached end of life\.
+ We might replace a minor version of a particular major version sooner than the usual 12\-month period if there are critical matters such as security issues, or if the major version has been deprecated\.

- Before beginning automatic upgrades of minor versions that are approaching end of life, we generally provide a reminder three months in advance\.
+ Before beginning automatic upgrades of minor versions, we generally provide a reminder three months in advance\.
 We do so to communicate the detailed upgrade process\.
 Details include the timing of certain milestones, the impact on your DB clusters, and the actions that we recommend that you take\.

 ## Long\-term support for selected Amazon Aurora minor versions<a name="Aurora.VersionPolicy.LTS"></a>